Activision Blizzard worker organization: History

 In early December 2021, a subsidiary of Activision Blizzard based in Wisconsin that supports the Call of Duty series, Raven Software, fired 12 quality assurance workers—about a third of the team.
 The employees had just completed a five-week, end-of-year "crunch" overtime period and the team had been promised pay restructuring for higher salaries.
 The team and other workers walked out in response.
 Later in the week, a group, as the ABK Workers Alliance, formally announced that the multi-day walkout had become an open-ended strike action, and they were both raising funds for a strike fund and beginning a union drive.
 Ultimately, 20 quality assurance workers and 60 other staff participated in the strike, from Raven's 300 total.
 Since the group was not unionized, the strike did not have union protections.
 Forgoing salaries during the work stoppage, the group's strike fund sought to offset the workers' lost wages.
 The fund surpassed $350,000 by early January 2022.
 The Communication Workers of America aided the organizing workers, who began signing union cards.

-The quality assurance workers announced their intent to unionize with the Communication Workers of America's CODE-CWA campaign as the Game Workers Alliance in late January 2022.
+The quality assurance workers announced their intent to unionize with the Communication Workers of America's Campaign to Organize Digital Employees as the Game Workers Alliance in late January 2022.
 They offered to end the strike, contingent upon the company recognizing the union.
 The Alliance wants more realistic development timelines, less crunch time, more transparency from management, more career development opportunities, and more empowerment of underrepresented voices.
 Activision Blizzard denied their request to voluntarily recognize the union.

 During the ABK Workers Alliance's organizing efforts, Microsoft announced that it would be acquiring the company for US$70 billion.
 The organized workers said that their goals of workplace improvements and securing employee rights remained unchanged.

 As Activision Blizzard sought to settle its sexual harassment lawsuit with the Equal Employment Opportunity Commission, the CWA objected on behalf of an employee affected by harassment and retaliation, seeking a fairness hearing.

-In May 2022, the Game Workers Alliance announced that they had voted to unionize, having reached a count of 19 – 2 in favor.
-As a result, the National Labor Relations Board officially recognized the Game Workers Alliance as a union.

-Following the Raven QA team's successful unionization, the 20-member QA team of Blizzard Albany (formerly known as Vicarious Visions) announced a unionization drive in July 2022 as GWA Albany.
-The vote passed (14–0), forming the second union at an Activizion Blizzard subsidiary.